heroLFG/hugo-herolfg-site/content/posts/truth.md

 ## Wise People

-Wise people avoid using words.
+Wise people are very careful with their words.

 ## Honest People